Event

 Additional books will be available for purchase at the event while supplies last, and all three authors will be signing following the program.

 Reyna Grande is an award-winning author whose work powerfully illuminates the complexities of immigration, family separation, and the pursuit of the American Dream.
-Her memoirs The Distance Between Us and A Dream Called Home, as well as her historical novel, A Ballad of Love and Glory, have been praised for their accounts of migrant resilience, determination, and heart.
+Her memoirs, The Distance Between Us and A Dream Called Home, as well as her historical novel, A Ballad of Love and Glory, have been praised for their accounts of migrant resilience, determination, and heart.

-Migrant Heart: Essays About Things I Can’t Forget blends sophistication and honesty about the reality of crossing borders and living between nations, cultures, and identities and how her journey shaped the woman she has become.
+Migrant Heart: Essays About Things I Can’t Forget blends sophistication and honesty about the reality of crossing borders and living between nations, cultures, and identities, and how her journey shaped the woman she has become.
 While reconciling her own impoverished past with her children’s world of comfort, Grande asks: How do we turn pain into power?
 When memory threatens to define us, how can we use story to heal while still honoring our boundaries?
 How do we bridge the gap between who we were and who we have become?

-Fearless Women: Feminist Patriots from Abigail Adams to Beyoncé tells the stories of trailblazing women who took destiny into their own hands and how their journeys paved the way for modern day feminists and female patriots.
-The stories of Abigail Adams, Susan B. Anthony, and Beyonce, among others, who campaigned for the right to speak in public, lobby the government, and own property, along with passionate mothers and abolitionists far from the spotlight all created the foundations for women’s rights in modern day America.
+Fearless Women: Feminist Patriots from Abigail Adams to Beyoncé tells the stories of trailblazing women who took destiny into their own hands and how their journeys paved the way for modern-day feminists and female patriots.
+The stories of Abigail Adams, Susan B. Anthony, and Beyoncé, among others, who campaigned for the right to speak in public, lobby the government, and own property, along with passionate mothers and abolitionists far from the spotlight, all created the foundations for women’s rights in modern-day America.

 More Events